-Remark: In case of NPACS test bench used also for front and rear dynamic test, an alignment to the ECE dimensions must be given.
+Remark: For NPACS test bench used also for front and rear dynamic test, an alignment to the ECE dimensions must be given for the support leg.

 Remark: consequently Regulation No.16, Annex 17 have to be adapted to safeguard that the span of floor heights at the car seats equiped with ISOFIX, will stay between the borders that can be covered by the iSize child restraints.